Nubuck/z1-app-starter/readme.md

 Once Z1 is complete this repo will be moved to the upcoming Z1 GANG HQ.

-Pleas open issues for discussion, but please be patient while documentation, guides and tooling is completed.
+Please open issues for discussion, but please be patient while documentation, guides and tooling are completed.

-Praise Kek.